fdw/rofimoji/README.md

 ## Updating the emojis
 This is only needed if a new Unicode version came out and you can't wait for the official update!

-1. Install Python 3 and `pip install -r requirements.txt` in the `src/extractors` directory.
+1. Install Python 3 and `pip install -r requirements.txt` in the `extractors` directory.
 2. Run `extract_emojis.py` - this downloads the complete list from https://unicode.org/emoji/charts-12.0/full-emoji-list.html, so don't do it too often!
 3. The new `emojis.csv` should have been created.
 You might need to install `rofimoji` again.